 Let us take a closer look at the passage from II Cor.
 10. Note that Paul says that the weapons he employs are not fleshly, or strictly human.
 They are spiritual.
 They are powerful in and/or with God.
-It is important to highlight the following: (1.)
-There are spiritual weapons.
+It is important to note several important points: (1.)
+There are weapons.
 Paul does not specifically tell us what they are, but he tells us what they are for.
 In Eph.
-6, the only aggressive things we employ, in the list described there, are the sword of the Spirit (the rhēma-word of God), and prayer (vss.
+6, the only aggressive things we can employ, in the list described there, are the sword of the Spirit (the rhēma-word of God), and prayer (vss.
 17,18).
 (2.)
-The weapons are only functional in partnership with God.
+The weapons are only functional with God's involvement.
 The story of the sons of Sceva in Acts 19 is instructive on this point.
 They used the same weapon that they had seen Paul use, but it backfired on them, because they did not have God as their partner to back up what they were doing.
 (A brief comment on the significance of the "rhēma-word".
 This refers to a specific spoken directive from God to us, something He is telling us to do in a given situation.
-This is in contrast to the common understanding of the "sword of the Spirit" being equivalent to using Bible verses to ward off the enemy.
+This is in contrast to the common understanding of the sword of the Spirit being the Bible.
 That is not what Paul is indicating by his choice of the Greek word rhēma.
 Although God may tell you to invoke or claim a truth from the scripture as one possible course of action, He may also ask you to do a great variety of other things, as well.
 The concept of the rhēma-word demands God's involvement, as well as our hearing-under-obedience.)
 (3.)
 The weapons are directed against fortified constructions of thought.
-Paul describes them as reasonings (or arguments) and every arrogant thought raised up against the experiential-knowledge of God.
-Once again, the battlefield is in our minds.
+Paul describes them as reasonings, or arguments, and every arrogant thought raised up against the experiential knowledge of God.
 The picture of a fortification implies something prepared over an extended period of time, built brick-by-brick, something which will not easily be breached and removed.
 It is also something that allows an enemy to hide and to resist direct assault.
 (4.)
 We must wield the weapons.
 They will not operate without human involvement.
 (5.)
-We are to take captive every thought or perception assaulting our minds to the "hearing-under obedience of Christ".
+We are to lead every thought or perception to the hearing-under obedience of Christ.
 This implies not only relationship with Jesus, but developing a hearing-heart to discern what He is saying to us.
 Every thought must pass muster with Him.
 Every one.
-Certainly we must get to know His Word, and live by it.
-Also, the word-picture of leading each thought captive "at the point of a spear" emphasizes that we have to deal with each situation when it comes up.
-Vague, blanket prayers or general commitments won't cut it.
-We must deal thoroughly and individually with each temptation, lie and/or sin, ... turning aside from each one and choosing to obey the truth that is in Christ.
+The language clearly supports dealing with them one-by-one.
 (6.)
-We must make right those instances where we chose to divert ourselves away from His direction, or where we heard-wrongly.
+We must make right every instance where we chose to divert ourselves away from His direction, or where we heard-wrongly.
 There is accountability and responsibility for our stubbornness, or lack of skill.
 God wants us to change, and grow.
 Repairing our past errors is part of a learning process to more firmly establish our character and to teach us to walk in truth.